• Management of the Wild Salmon Fishery 2025

 • Be sure of local and national regulations

-• It is illegal to kill any kelt, rawner, baggot or other unseasonable salmon or sea trout
+• It is illegal to kill any kelt, rawner, baggot or other unseasonable salmon or sea trout.

 • Check Clean Dry Check